Who we are

 - Co-operation – we believe very strongly in the co-operative model of business, where there are no shareholders to serve, and where the ownership and management is democratic.

 We believe that, whatever your philosophical stance on killing and eating animals, the world needs to radically reduce livestock farming in order to feed a continually growing human population.
 This is because, firstly, the global amount of land is finite and, secondly, you get far more nutrients per acre from growing plants for direct human consumption, than you do from growing plants to feed to animals to then feed humans.
 Direct plant-derived nutrition is a far more efficient use of land.
 There are, also, some worrying issues in relation to animal feed.
 Most of the protein fed to livestock in the EU, for example, is imported from outside the EU with a lot of it coming from South America – which, as this article highlights, contributes to deforestation, exploitation of workers and suffering of indigenous small scale farmers.
 Another reason to reduce animal farming is its contribution to greenhouse gas emissions.
-For these reasons we have chosen to minimise animal products in our method of production.
+Having used cow manure once, in our early years, it is for these reasons that we now avoid animal products in our method of production.

 Organic farmers, on the other hand, aim to work within a closed system.
 It is part of the organic standards that the primary source of fertility should be the growing of leguminous plants – these plants (such as clover, vetch, trefoil) have a unique ability to take nitrogen (a key soil nutrient) from the air and fix it into the soil.
 Organic veg growers on mixed farms will also add fertility to their soil in the form of manure from their own animals, so they are not reducing someone else’s soil fertility, although in some cases some organic farms will import fertility in the form of animal feeds.